global-electrification-platform/User_Guide/user-manual/source/GEP Toolbox.md

 </div>

-The above methodology requires processing in [QGIS](https://www.qgis.org/en/site/) (an open-source GIS software).
+The above methodology requires geospatial processing in python.

 </div>

-### Q-GIS plug-in for extracting GIS information to vector clusters
+### Code for extracting GIS information to vector clusters

 Geospatial electrification models are inextricably connected with GIS data.
 Extracting geospatial information to each vector cluster (see above), is therefore a necessary yet time consuming process.
-The extraction commands can be executed manually in QGIS; however, the KTH team has developed a [QGIS plug-in](https://github.com/global-electrification-platform/Cluster-based_extraction_OnSSET) in order to automate the process.
+The extraction commands can be executed manually in QGIS; however, the KTH team has developed an [open source code](https://github.com/babakkhavari/OnSSET_GIS_Extraction_notebook) in order to automate the process.

 <div class="note">